 Institute for the History of Musical Reception & Interpretation

 The Institute for the History of Musical Reception and Interpretation (IMRI) was founded in May 2006.
 Its aim is to combine relevant research activities in the field of the history of reception and interpretation with tasks in the field of teaching at art universities.
-Projects of the institute concern both fundamental questions and case studies, with lectures, symposia and studies on the multifaceted examination of W.A.
+The institute's projects are based around fundamental questions and case studies, with lectures, symposia and studies on the multifaceted examination of W.A.
 Mozart's musical oeuvre forming a focal point of the institute's work.

 Institute for the History of Musical Reception & Interpretation